-We serve our website exclusively via HTTPS, and serve all our APIs over HTTPS by default.
+We serve our website exclusively via HTTPS, and serve all our APIs over HTTPS and TLS 1.2+ by default.
 We offer two-factor authentication for logins to help you protect your account, and we let you create multiple customizable access tokens for granular control over access to your account resources.

 Our infrastructure runs inside data centers designed and operated by Amazon Web Services (AWS).
 AWS data centers feature state of the art environmental security controls to safeguard against fires, power loss, and adverse weather conditions.
 Physical access to these facilities is highly restricted and they are monitored by professional security personnel.
 Our offices are equipped with access control, intrusion detection, and video surveillance systems.